 If you are moving into a residence in our service area, all you have to do is call us at least 24 hours before you move in.
 One of our Customer Service Representatives will take your information and have the water account opened in your name.
 On the date that you specify (Monday through Friday), one of our field personnel will come to your residence, turn on the water at the meter, check the operation of the meter, and record the reading.
 Please make sure there are no taps open in the house and that the outside faucet is turned off.
 If the meter indicates that water is running when it is turned on, the field person will turn the water off and leave a door tag on your door.

 The following applies to new Open Service Orders:

 Owner opening service:

 If you have purchased a house in our service area, just call and give us a service order.
 As a mutual shareholder owned water company, we require that the stock be transferred into your name.
-Our Stock Controller, Judy McCaughan, will give you all the information needed to complete this transfer.
+Our Stock Controller, Shari Shogren, will give you all the information needed to complete this transfer.

 Tenant opening service:

 When you call in, you will be given two options to have service established in your name:

 1. You can come into our office and pay an $80.00 deposit, which will be held against your account until time that you close service.
 If you move out, the deposit will be posted against your closing bill and/or any unpaid balance.
 If you are due a refund, a check will be processed approximately 30 days after close of service.

 2. You can come into our office and pay a non-refundable fee of $35.00 and sign a form, authorizing us to have an outside service run a credit check.
 If your credit report comes back “good” or “fair”, no deposit will be required.
 If it comes back anything but “good” or “fair”, the $80.00 refundable deposit will be required before service can be established in your name.